 So, in closing, if not us as academics and not us in the Humanities, then what community is left to raise the standard of truthful and unconditional liberal humanism?

-Professor Matthew Feldman is the Director of CARR, and Visiting Professor at Richmond, the American University in London.
-See his profile here:
+Professor Matthew Feldman is Director at CARR, and Visiting Professor at Richmond, the American University in London.
+See his profile here.

 © Matthew Feldman.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).